Interview intro from magazine

 Alex: What would you say are the biggest benefits of having high-quality, professionally written content on your website?

 GraemeOne of the best reasons I can give is that you’re getting a professional to help you, just as you would any other professional service.
 It goes beyond good spelling, grammar, and sentence structure.
 They’re all important, but a copywriter can give you a fresh perspective.
 Help the words to sell your business or product, and deliver it on time for you.
-Mainly because you don’t have that time to write it in the first place.
+Mainly because you don’t have the time to write it in the first place.

 A problem many businesses also face is having different people write different things.
 Having everything written professionally will help give you a consistent voice in all areas of your written marketing.
 That’s really important for your customers, and how they see and read your messaging.